carpentries-incubator/genome-mining/_episodes/06-corason.md

 ~~~
 {: .output}

-Now, change directory by descending to EXAMPLE2.
+Change directory by descending to EXAMPLE2.
 The file `cpsg.query`,
 contains the reference protein cpsG, whose encoding gene
 is part of the
 [polysaccharide BGC](https://mibig.secondarymetabolites.org/repository/BGC0000744/index.html#r1c1)
-produced by some _S. agalactie_
+produced by some _S. agalactiae_

 ~~~
 $ cd corason-conda/EXAMPLE2